oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 9:15 - Finish proposal, begin research
 * 10:30 - Continued API research
 * 11:15 - Researching other AA and health tracker sites for ideas on forms
+* 12:00 - WIP:Lunch: Reponded to email, more research and adding links